Plasma should not be considered standard care for coronavirus, NIH panel says - Local News 8

 Plus, different patients have differing levels of antibodies, so the treatment is highly variable, they said.

-“The problem with convalescent plasma is the great enthusiasm about it,” Woodcock said in an online conversation about the latest science behind monoclonal antibody treatments and convalescent plasma last week.
+“The problem with convalescent plasma is the great enthusiasm about it,” Woodcock said in an online conversation about the latest science behind monoclonal antibody treatments and convalescent plasma.
 “It exceeded anyone’s expectation as far as the demand.”

 Bioethics expert Art Caplan told CNN last week he did not think the FDA’s EUA was the right move.
 “EUAs make sense when there’s real, clear evidence of benefit, and there should be evidence about what that evidence is,” Caplan said.